ramblingsofadev/docs/routing.md

 <h2 id="route-attributes">Route Attributes</h2>

-Up until this point, we've shown you how to manually map routes to controllers, but there is another way - attributes.
 Aphiria provides the optional functionality to define your routes via attributes if you so choose.
 A benefit to defining your routes this way is that it keeps the definition of your routes close (literally) to your controller methods, reducing the need to jump around your code base.

 <h3 id="route-attributes-example">Example</h3>